 - malformed jugular bulb with otherwise normal sinuses appears as sigmoid sinus-jugular bulb diaphragm

-- these lesions are associated with a petromastoid-sigmoid sinus high flow AVF which preserves the cerebral venous drainage
+- these lesions are associated with a petromastoid-sigmoid sinus high flow arteriovenous fistulae which preserves the cerebral venous drainage

-- these malformations represent dysmaturation of jugular bulb with occlusion of distal sigmoid sinus
+- these malformations represent dysmaturation of the jugular bulb with occlusion of the distal sigmoid sinus

-DSMs involving the jugular bulb and sigmoid sinus present with minimal symptoms (due to preserved cerebral venous drainage) whereas DSMs involving the torcular and adjacent sinuses are mostly symptomatic which includes microcrania, mental retardation and symptoms associated with venous infarct and parenchymal haemorrhage.
+Dural sinus malformations involving the jugular bulb and sigmoid sinus present with minimal symptoms (due to preserved cerebral venous drainage) whereas dural sinus malformations involving the torcular and adjacent sinuses are mostly symptomatic which includes microcrania, intellectual disability, and symptoms associated with venous infarct and parenchymal hemorrhage.

 Treatment and prognosis

-Prognosis of DSMs of torcular and adjacent sinuses is less favourable.
+Prognosis of dural sinus malformations of torcular and adjacent sinuses is less favorable.
 The aim of treatment is to preserve the cerebral venous drainage and occlusion of mural AV shunts.